-This document will provide a standardised approach to the compilation of OHS specifications throughout Eskom Generation business for contracts, standards, and NEC 3.
+This document will provide OHS specifications for business contracts, standards, and NEC 3 at Kriel Power Station.

 2.1.2 Applicability

 This OHS specification is applicable to any contracting organisation that intends to respond to Eskom Generation's tender/enquiry with the intention of entering into a contract.